omslx/new-information-site/README.md

-# new-information-site
-this site for information users
+copy right for mslx at 2024